 If you change your smartphone number or email please contact LeakBot Support on 0800 783 9866 or at email@example.com and provide your new details as soon as possible.
 That way you won’t miss any updates or alerts LeakBot sends.

 We hope you’ll love LeakBot but if you aren’t 100% happy, you get 14 days to cancel, and as long as you return LeakBot to us in a resalable condition you’ll get a full refund.
-Full terms and conditions can be found here.
+Full terms and conditions can be found in the footer of this site.

 If LeakBot isn’t in perfect condition when it arrives, please get in touch with us on 0800 783 9866 or email us at firstname.lastname@example.org